StrawberryPick/Strawberry/scrum/scrumTwoDailyJournal.md

 Hocine
 Altti
 # week 1 Thursday
-Hien: Brainstorm idea what should do with the data sources Hocine
+Hien: Brainstorm idea what should do with the data sources.

+Hocine
 Altti
 Pekka: What you did yesteday. what you will do next, no problems.
 # week 1 Friday
-Hien
-Hocine
+Hien: create the scripts that download data from google map, having some bugs need to be fixed Hocine
-Altti   Installed git and got ssh key to write publicly
+Altti: Installed git and got ssh key to write publicly
 # week 2 Monday
 Hien
 Hocine
-Altti   test git pull and git push
+Altti: test git pull and git push
 # week 2 Tuesday
 Hien
 Hocine
 Altti
 # week 2 Wednesday